The Name of the Rose (film): Plot

 When the head Librarian succumbs like the others, William and Adso ascend the forbidden library, and come face to face with the Venerable Jorge, one of the oldest monks in the abbey, with the book they have been searching for.
 William deduces that the book is the only remaining copy of Aristotle's Second Book of Poetics, which describes comedy and how it may be used to teach.
 Believing laughter and jocularity to be instruments of the Devil, Jorge has poisoned the pages to stop the spread of what he considers dangerous ideas: those reading it would ingest the poison as they licked their fingers to aid in turning pages.
-Confronted, Jorge throws over a candle, starting a blaze that quickly engulfs the library.
-William insists that Adso flee, as he manages to collect an inadequate armload of invaluable books to save; the volume of Poetics, Jorge, and the rest of the library are lost.
+Confronted, Jorge throws over a candle, starting a blaze that engulfs the library.
+William insists that Adso flee, as he collects an inadequate armload of invaluable books to save; the volume of Poetics, Jorge, and the rest of the library are lost.

 Meanwhile, Salvatore and Remigio have been burned at the stake.
 The girl has been slated for the same fate but local peasants take advantage of the chaos of the library fire to free her and turn on Gui.
 Gui attempts to flee but they throw his wagon off a cliff, to his death.
 William and Adso later take their leave of the Abbey.
 On the road, Adso is stopped by the girl, silently appealing for him to stay with her, but Adso continues on with William.

-In his closing narration, a much older Adso reflects that he never regretted his decision, as he learned many more things from William.
+Years later, a much older Adso reflects that he never regretted his decision, as he learned many more things from William.
 Adso also states that the girl was the only earthly love of his life, yet he never even learned her name.